How we can help

 Treatment always occurs after an assessment which has identified the child's difficulties.
 We would always set goals as part of a treatment package.
-Goals written in a specific and measurable way help us to measure how effective therapy was.
+Goals written in a specific way help us to measure how effective therapy was.

-A Sensory Diet is an individual plan of activities that provides your child with the sensory input they need to stay focused throughout the day.
+A Sensory Diet/Plan is an individual plan of activities that provides your child with the sensory input they need to stay focused throughout the day.
 Sensory Diets are evolving as the needs of your child changes; it is always recommended that they are reviewed.